openstack/placement/doc/source/specs/train/implemented/2005575-nested-magic-1.rst

 root_member_of
 --------------
-.. note:: It is not clear whether there is immediate need to implement this
+.. note:: When this spec was initially written it was not clear whether there
-          feature.
+          was immediate need to implement this feature.
+This turned out to be the case.
+The feature was not implemented in the Train cycle.
+It will be revisted in the future if needed.

 **Use case:** I want to limit allocation candidates to trees `whose root provider`_ is (or is not) a member of a certain aggregate.
 For example, I want